The Times. No. 6629.

 Funeral of Admiral Lord Nelson

-The first illustrations in 'The Times' and some
+ever in 'The Times' and some of the

 47.8 cm high x 63 cm (open)

 An original issue of 'The Times', as issued and sold on Friday, 10th January, 1806, a same-day edition, not a later printing or a disbound copy.
-Four pages, auburn duty stamp to the exterior.
+Four pages.
+Auburn duty stamp top right of the title to the exterior.
 An old manuscript annotation in brown ink on the cover by the heading reads "This Paper contains the cut of Lord Nelson's Funeral Procession By Land".
 Sound condition, minor foxing and discolouration as expected.
 Some creasing, tearing, thining and a few holes where the paper has historically been folded.